FewFedPIT: Towards Privacy-preserving and Few-shot Federated Instruction Tuning

+\paragraph{Impact of Different Synthetic Data Selection Methods.} Our experiment utilizes the IFS selection method to assess the alignment of model responses with corresponding prompts.
+We also investigate other scoring functions, including sequence perplexity (PPL), instruction following difficulty (IFD) \cite{li2023quantity}, and random selection (Rand).
+In Fig.~\ref{fig: selection}, we find IFS more effectively screens higher-quality samples than the other methods.
+IFD selects the highest conditional probability and performs the worst.
+This finding highlights that prioritizing high-quality instructions is more crucial than selecting difficult ones, especially when dealing with noisy synthetic data.

-This paper seeks to address two critical challenges in federated instruction tuning (\fedit) for large language models (LLMs).
-Our proposed approach, \ourmethod, leverages LLMs' in-context learning capability to generate task-specific synthetic data, mitigating the impact of data scarcity on federated few-shot performance.
-Additionally, we introduced parameter-isolated training, which maintains global parameters trained on synthetic data and local parameters trained on augmented local data, ensuring privacy protection during federated model training.
-Through extensive experiments on real-world medical data, we demonstrated the effectiveness of \ourmethod in enhancing federated few-shot performance while defending against training data extraction attacks.
+This paper proposes a \textit{novel} federated algorithm, \ourmethod, that leverages LLMs' in-context learning capability to generate task-specific synthetic data, improving federated few-shot performance and against training data extraction attacks.
+To reduce noise in the synthesized data, we select high-quality synthesized data using instruction-following scores and propose parameter isolation training to reduce the effect of noisy data.
+Inspired by experimental findings that federated aggregation can reduce privacy leakage, we implement local aggregation sharing, which mixes public parameters and private parameters before uploading to the server.
+Through extensive experiments on three open-source datasets, we demonstrate the effectiveness of \ourmethod in enhancing federated few-shot performance while defending against data extraction attacks.
 Our contributions pave the way for more robust and privacy-preserving FL approaches, particularly in privacy-sensitive domains where data scarcity and privacy concerns are paramount.